Liqwid-Labs/agora/docs/tech-design/proposals.md

 #### Proposal metadata

 Proposals carry very little metadata in their datums.
-They carry only the id, which identifies them in a convenient incremental number; and their original cosigners.
-The rest is all very functional information required for their functioning.
-It may however be useful to carry some extra metadata on-chain in order for frontends to be able to identify and display relevant information to the users.
+They carry only their id -- which identifies them in a convenient incremental number -- and their original cosigners.
+The rest is data required for their functioning.
+It may however be useful to carry some extra metadata on-chain in order for the front-end to be able to identify and display relevant information to the users.

 In order to achieve this, we can, upon the creation of a proposal, pass along the relevant information in the metadata field.
-Establishing a standard for how this should be laid out is yet to be done, but it could look as simple as a number of fields indicating the title, description, tags, etc. Since this metadata is only present in the creation of the proposal, it won't weigh the future transactions belonging to the proposal.
-The information can still be looked up by looking at the mint transaction of that particulara proposal state thread.
+Establishing a standard for how this should be laid out is yet to be done, but it could look as simple as a number of fields indicating the title, description, tags, etc. Since this metadata is only present in the creation of the proposal, it won't add to the transaction size for future transactions belonging to the proposal.
+The information can still be looked up by looking at the mint transaction of that particular proposal state thread.